Ensembles and Conductors

 Orchestral Program Overview

-From the Modified Suzuki Program for beginners through four progressively challenging orchestras for experienced students, the Lakeland Youth Symphony has a music program for everyone.
+From the Modified Prelude Program for beginners through four progressively challenging orchestras for experienced students, the Lakeland Youth Symphony has a music program for everyone.
 The programs include once per week rehearsals, several concerts, and opportunities for musical workshops and performance trips.
 The season runs from September through July.

 Entry to the Lakeland Youth Symphony is by audition, except for beginners, where no prior music experience is required.
-Beginners as young as five enter the Lakeland Youth Symphony at the Suzuki level.
+Beginners as young as five enter the Lakeland Youth Symphony at the Prelude level.
 This is a two year program that has been developed and modified over a twenty year period in order to achieve the best results.

 The Lakeland Strings is the orchestra for our younger students to introduce them to the string orchestra.
 They perform different parts within the ensemble, including both melody and harmony, while learning the important contribution of each part and instrument.
 They improve their skills while learning new keys, dynamics, styles and techniques in ensemble playing.

 Students have the opportunity to develop within the orchestra and advance from beginners to leaders of this group.
 There is a strong nucleus of players that help the group perform more challenging music at each concert.
 To assist the newest members of the Lakeland Strings, our Symphony Strings and Symphony Orchestra players volunteer to assist at each rehearsal to keep individuals from feeling lost or overwhelmed.
 These Big Brother/Big Sister mentors unite our groups and add to the family feeling, as well as inspire our younger members.
 Under the experienced, nurturing, and energetic direction of Carol S. Meiseles, this group is a fabulous ensemble for young musicians!

 The Lakeland Strings meets Monday evenings from 5:30 to 6:45 p.m.